Events

 ⏱️ T+1 - fast, efficient, but under the magnifying glass

-On October 13, ESMA proposed a reform that, at first glance, looks innocuous: shortening the settlement cycle to T+1, i.e. settling transactions in one day.
-Sounds good - faster transactions, more liquidity.
+On October 13, ESMA proposed a reform that, at first glance, seems harmless: shortening the settlement cycle to T+1, meaning that transactions would be settled within one day.
+It sounds good—faster transactions, greater liquidity.

-But beneath the surface of this technical language lies something more: full automation and standardization of every financial movement in a system where anonymity disappears.
+However, beneath the surface of this technical language lies something more: the full automation and standardization of every financial transaction in a system where security disappears.

 "Machine-readable data," "automated confirmations," "failure reporting." - these buzzwords from ESMA documents mean that every transaction will become a footprint in the digital control system.